mitchdowd/jnipp/README.md

 ## Configuration

 By default, *jnipp* uses std::runtime_error as the base exception class.
-If you wish, you can update the type definition in `types.h` to refer to your own exception class if you so choose.
+If you wish, you can update the type definition in `jnipp.h` to refer to your own exception class if you so choose.
 It just needs a `const char*` constructor.